The Information Complexity of Learning Tasks, their Structure and their Distance: Discussion and Open Problems

 We introduce a notion of complexity and a notion of distance for learning tasks that are very general, and encompass well-known analogues in Kolmogorov complexity theory and Information Theory as special cases.
 They espouse characteristics of Kolmogorov's framework (focusing on finite datasets rather than asymptotics) with the intuitive notions and ease of computation of Information Theory.
 We use deep neural networks to compute information quantities.
 On one hand, this provides a convenient way of instantiating our general theory.
 On the other hand, it allows to measure the complexity of a Deep Network, and to reason about generalization (learning vs.\ memorization) using a non-asymptotic language, in terms of quantities that are measurable from finite datasets.

-Our theory exposes interesting connections between Deep Learning, Complexity Theory, and Information Theory, and PAC-Bayes theory.
-These connections represent a fertile ground for further theoretical investigation.

-Much work is yet to be done.
-The (static) distance we introduce only gives a lower bound to the feasibility of transfer learning with deep neural networks, and \emph{dynamics} plays an important role as well.
-In particular, there are tasks that are very close, yet there is no likely path between them, so fine-tuning typically fails.
+Our theory exposes connections between Deep Learning, Complexity Theory, and Information Theory, and PAC-Bayes theory, but more work is needed to fully develop these connections: The (static) distance we introduce only gives a lower bound to the feasibility of transfer learning with deep neural networks, and \emph{dynamics} plays an important role as well.
+In particular, there are tasks that are very close, yet there is no likely path between them, so fine-tuning can fail.
 This is observed broadly across different architectures and optimization schemes, but also across different species in biology, pointing to fundamental complexity and information phenomena yet to be fully unraveled.